NYC Gripped by Historic Freeze & Snowfall This Winter

 NYC Gripped by Historic Freeze

 New York City is currently at the tail end of a historic cold snap that has claimed the lives of at least 18 New Yorkers.
-As of February, the city is experiencing one of its longest stretches of subzero temperatures since 1961, with "feel like" temperatures plummeting as low as -20°F due to severe wind chills.
+As of February, the city experienced one of its longest stretches of subzero temperatures since 1961, with "feel like" temperatures plummeting as low as -20°F due to severe wind chills.

 Mayor Zohran Mamdani has warned that the city may be witnessing the longest period of consecutive sub-freezing weather in its recorded history.
 “To those who may consider themselves more comfortable on the streets, I want to speak directly to you,” he said.
 “Come inside.
 These temperatures are too low and too dangerous to survive.”